-As part of its overall state workers’ compensation litigation practice, Fogle Keller Purdy also handles all aspects of state black lung litigation.
+As part of its overall state workers’ compensation litigation practice, Fogle Keller Walker also handles all aspects of state black lung litigation.
 This includes not only a proper handling of both the procedural and medical issues surrounding state black lung litigation, but also to address the effect of claims made in combination with federal black lung litigation.

-At Fogle Keller Purdy, federal black lung litigation is a substantial portion of our insurance defense practice.
+At Fogle Keller Walker, federal black lung litigation is a substantial portion of our insurance defense practice.
 Our goal is to provide competent and efficient defense of claims at all levels of litigation.
 This practice group has extensive experience in litigating federal black lung claims on behalf of coal mining companies and with its superior knowledge of all aspects of both surface and underground coal mining practices and their operations, the firm is able to defend each claim with a tremendous advantage.
 Successful defense strategies depend on an accurate and updated understanding of the regulations and case law.
 Our work in this important area has allowed us to stay informed about and involved in changes to the federal black lung law.
 Our experience in serving the diverse needs of large and small employers has equipped us to respond immediately to client needs and provide solutions to every kind of federal black lung problem.